petr-kalinin/progtexts2/python_basics_en/3_arrays.rst

 Also note that in our example ``z[2]`` (the array which is the second element of array ``z``) is shorter than other arrays (that's why there's no number in the lower right corner of both tables).
-It's a general rule: Python doesn't require the inner arrays to be of the same length.
+It's a general rule in Python: it doesn't require the inner arrays to be of the same length.
 You can easily create subarrays of different size, like this::

     x = [[1, 2, 3, 4], [5, 6], [7, 8, 9], [], [10]]